Word@Work, Let God's Word energise your working day!

 Matthew 22:1-3

-Weddings are usually eagerly-awaited social events.
-The opportunity to join in the joy of others is a great privilege, especially when the invitation is given by the king and the bridegroom is the king's son.
-Jesus used that scenario as the basis for another parable to the religious leaders who did not want to accept His teaching or allow Him to stir up the people against the religious hierarchy.
+Weddings are usually eagerly awaited social events.
+The opportunity to join in the joy of others is a great privilege.
+That is especially so when the invitation is given by the king and the bridegroom is the king's son.
+Jesus used that scenario as the basis for another parable to the religious leaders; regarded as spiritual authorities but who did not want to accept His teaching.
+Neither did they want Him to stir up the people against their control.

 Refusing God's Invitation (2)